 Detection Period of Drug and its metabolites

 The length of time a drug or metabolite can be found in bodily fluids is known as the detection period.
 Detection periods vary widely according to the inherent physical and chemical properties of the drug itself, the person’s history of use, and characteristics such as age, sex, body weight, and health.

 For example, the cocaine detection period is very short (12 to 48 hours) whereas marijuana has a longer detection period, depending on drug-use history.
-Casual marijuana use can be detected from 2 to 7 days later.
+Casual marijuana use can be detected from two (2) to seven (7) days later.
 With chronic use detection may be possible up to two months after the last use.
 However, a single puff of low potency marijuana may be undetectable after twelve (12) hours.

 Detection time is of intense concern to employers because it indicates how long after illicit drug use that use can be detected and therefore how confident the employer can be that employees tested negative are actually drug free at the time of testing.
 For employees who have used illicit drugs, knowledge of detection times can mean the difference between being detected and slipping by.